 A blue hole, sometimes called a vertical cave, is an underwater sinkhole that's usually circular in shape.

-One of the best examples of a blue hole is the Great Blue Hole, located in the centre of Lighthouse Reef just off the Belize coast.
-At 124 metres deep it's considered one of the best dive sites in the world.
+One of the best examples of a blue hole is the Great Blue Hole, located in the center of Lighthouse Reef just off the Belize coast.
+At 124 meters deep it's considered one of the best dive sites in the world.

 To find out more about tailor-made trips to Belize, visit the Belize section of our website.

 The White Nights, St Petersburg

 The geographical location of St Petersburg means that during June and July the city never experiences full darkness.

 Known as the White Nights, summer in St Petersburg is a social affair, with the streets bustling with activity.
 Couples take romantic walks along the river while young revelers enjoy the eternal twilight, all too aware of the bitter winter that lies ahead.